scalabridgelondon/scalabridgelondon.org/curriculum.md

 1. For who we imagine will be the typical ScalaBridge student, someone completely new to programming to a few years into professional programming, we have developed the curriculum described below.

 2. For more experienced developers, with a clear idea of what they want to learn, we can work together to come up with material that meets your goals.
 Just beaware that creating training material is a lot of work, and our capacity to do this is limited.
+If you want to go this route, please email us to discuss.

 ## Curriculum Goals